nico-watine/blog-studio-n-creations/_drafts/2015-12-15-some-mockups-of-the-finished-jardin-de-france-tx-website.md

 article-tag-link: jardin-de-france
 og-type: article
 og-url: web-design/some-mockups-of-the-finished-jardin-de-france-tx-website
-og-title: Some Mockups of the finished Jardin de France TX Website
+og-title: Some mockups of the finished Jardin de France TX Website
 og-image: /img/post-attachments/projects/jdf/12-15/link-banner.jpg
-og-description: Here is a collection of mockups of the completed jardindefrancetx.com site rendered on various devices
+og-description: Mockups of the completed Jardin de France website rendered on various devices
 ---
 <div class="row margin-bottom">
 	<h3 class="margin-bottom">The <a href="http://jardindefrancetx.com/" target="_blank" class="simple">Jardin de France TX</a> website has been completed for some time now, but we never presented the finished site in a post.</h3>